Python basics 2 - Conditional statements and Loops

 and we must indent anything we want to run inside the loop.
 Unlike many other languages, there is no

-command to signify the end of the loop body (e.g. end for
+command to signify the end of the loop body (e.g. end for); what is indented after the for statement belongs to the loop.

 What’s in a name?